Last updated: 4 November, 2024 @ 12:04

 Tinned Sardines

-I seriously recommend buying this book.
-If you don’t believe me, then read our review.
-Then buy the book on Amazon).
+We seriously recommend buying this lovely little book.
+If you don’t believe us, then read our review.
+The book is available to buy at Amazon).

 Seasonality